• Travel

 Directions for Making the Chalkboard Christmas Tree Ornament

-1. Give the child a pencil and piece of wood.
+1. Give the child a pencil and a piece of wood.
 Have them draw The Biggest Christmas Tree Ever within the given perimeters Ours was 6 inches tall.

 2. The adult will cut the child-drawn tree out with the saw or scissors depending on the medium used for this ornament.
 Drill a hole near the top for the ribbon.